Wuhan: Imperial China

-During the Han dynasty, Hanyang became a fairly busy port.
+During the time of the Han dynasty, Hanyang became a fairly busy port.
 The Battle of Xiakou in AD 203 and Battle of Jiangxia five years later were fought in the region over control of Jiangxia Commandery, territories of which included much of present-day eastern Hubei.
 In the winter of 208/9, one of the most famous battles in Chinese history and a central event in the Romance of the Three Kingdoms—the Battle of Red Cliffs—took place near the Yangtze River, with the cliffs near Wuhan identified as one of the potential locations.
 Around that time, walls were built to protect Hanyang (AD 206) and Wuchang (AD 223).
 The latter event marks the foundation of Wuhan.
 In AD 223, the Yellow Crane Tower, one of the Four Great Towers of China, was constructed on the Wuchang side of the Yangtze River by order of Sun Quan, leader of the Eastern Wu.
 The tower became a sacred site of Taoism.

 Due to tensions between the Eastern Wu and Cao Wei kingdoms, in the autumn of 228, (Note: Man Chong's biography in the Sanguozhi mentioned that these events took place in the 3rd year of the Taihe era (227–233) of Cao Rui's reign, i.e., the year 229.
 This is a mistake.
 It was actually in the 2nd year of the Taihe era, i.e., the year 228, according to the Zizhi Tongjian.)
 Cao Rui, grandson of Cao Cao and the second emperor of the state of Cao Wei, ordered the general Man Chong to lead troops to Xiakou (夏口; in present-day Wuhan).
 In 279, Wang Jun and his army conquered strategic locations in Wu territory such as Xiling (in present-day Yichang, Hubei), Xiakou (夏口; present-day Hankou) and Wuchang (武昌; present-day Ezhou, Hubei).

 During the Northern and Southern dynasties period, the Wuhan area was part of the successive Southern dynasty states Liu Song (420–479), Southern Qi (479–502), Liang, and Western Liang.